 The mission of the Department of Sociology is to provide students with an in-depth understanding of how our lives are shaped by a variety of social phenomena such as social institutions, groups, interpersonal relationships, and, in particular, inequality in modern society.
 We seek to build student success by combining an interdisciplinary and liberal arts context with concrete analytical skills in research methods, statistics, and critical thinking.
 Such skills equip our students for a variety of professional roles in business, non-profit, and governmental sectors.
 In short, our students learn how to study and explain social behavior as well as how to critically evaluate common assumptions about society.

-The 2012 induction ceremony for Alpha Kappa Delta, the international sociological honor society, was held on March 30.
-AKD recognized junior or senior sociology majors ranked in the top third of their class based on GPA.
-Congratulations to 2012 inductees Juan Carlos Acosta, Elizabeth Deleon-Fox, Emily Geraci, Lisa Jones, Darren Kwiatkowski, Patrick Leavy, Michele Troup McGrath, Kaitlyn Spike, Molly Stanton, and William Strassner for a job well done.
+The 2014 induction ceremony for Alpha Kappa Delta (AKD), the international sociological honor society, was held on April 25, 2014.
+AKD recognizes junior or senior sociology majors ranked in the top third of their class based on GPA.
+Congratulations to 2014 inductees Danielle Arnold, Jessica Dusett, Pia LoRusso, Nicole Kirsop, Amanda Stone and Nina Tassone for a job well done!

-Graduating senior Peter Lista was named the 2012 Department Scholar for outstanding academic achievement in sociology.
-Congratulations also to juniors Ashley McKay and Kaitlyn Spike, the recipients of the 2012 Sociology Scholarship.
+Graduating seniors Peter Rydzewski and Lindsay Stumpf were named the 2014 Department Scholars for outstanding academic achievement in sociology.
+Congratulations also to junior Deanna Kessler, the recipient of the 2014 Sociology Scholarship.